What's New

 “The County of Santa Cruz is committed to advancing policies and practices that prioritize the well-being of all our county’s children and families.
 Every family and child deserve supports to help them thrive, feel purposeful and have hope for the future.
 I encourage our community to join in our efforts this month and become partners in child abuse prevention.”
 Gloria Carroll, Division Director of the Human Services Department’s Family and Children's Services Division

-• Read the County's proclamation about child abuse prevention awareness month, HERE
+• Read last year's 2025 County proclamation about child abuse prevention awareness month, HERE

 Mandated Reporter Training Opportunities

-Join us for one of two upcoming county supported child abuse and neglect mandated reporter trainings, held in-person in September of 2025.
-The trainings are FREE OF COST, designed for mandated reporters, social workers, mental health professionals, K-12 educators, medical professionals, peer advocates, and judicial members:
+COMING SOON!
+Two County supported child abuse and neglect mandated reporter trainings, held in-person, March 17, 2026 from 1 pm to 4:30 pm, and April 10, 2026, from 9 am to 12:30 pm.
+These trainings are FREE OF COST, designed for mandated reporters, social workers, mental health professionals, K-12 educators, medical professionals, peer advocates, and judicial members.
+These two trainings will be conducted in English, with additional Spanish language mandated reporter training to be scheduled separately this spring.

 System Improvement Plan (SIP) Committee Meetings